+Pensacola is home to numerous attractions, both scenic and celebrated.
 Located on the Gulf Coast of Florida, UWF is minutes from the emerald waters and white sand of some of the world's best beaches.
 Convenient to both I-10 and I-65, the university's main campus in Pensacola is only 3 hours from Tallahassee, less than 4 hours to New Orleans, 4 Â½ hours to Birmingham and about 5 hours to Atlanta.